Yuzuki Yamamoto

-Yuzuki Yamamoto (born 1 September 2002) is a Japanese professional footballer who plays as a forward for WE League club Tokyo Verdy Beleza and for the Japan national team.
+Yuzuki Yamamoto (born 1 September 2002) is a Japanese professional footballer who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL) and the Japan national team.

 Club career

-Yamamoto made her WE League debut on 18 September 2021.
+Yamamoto made her WE League debut for Tokyo Verdy Beleza on 18 September 2021.
+In 2025, she helped Tokyo Verdy Beleza secure the WE League championship.